Skip to main content

 1. Washing Homes Exterior

 A good power or pressure wash will do tremendous work for a home.
 Most importantly, it exposes problem areas that need to be repaired before painting.
-It is important to inspect the home thoroughly during this process so the entirety is clean.
+It is crucial to thoroughly inspect the home during this process to ensure every nook and cranny is clean and ready for a fresh coat of paint.

 3. Sanding Homes Exterior